brownte/ai-case-study/README.md

 **Core metrics**: Udio's success could be measured by the following metrics:

-- User engagement: Number of active users, subscriptions purchased, frequency of usage, and duration of sessions.
+- User engagement: Number of active users, subscriptions purchased, frequency of usage, and duration of sessions
-- Content creation: Number of songs generated, remixes made, and user-generated content shared on the platform.
+- Content creation: Number of songs generated, remixes made, and user-generated content shared on the platform
 - User satisfaction: Feedback mechanisms, user ratings, and reviews.
 - Partnership growth: Expansion of partnerships with artists, recording companies, brands, and industry experts
-- Licensing returns: Money earned from placement of songs in commercial venues.
+- Licensing returns: Money earned from placement of songs in commercial venues

 **Competitive performance**: Despite the variances in funding (Suno AI raised a total of $125 million in funding [^6], while Stability Audio's company, Studio AI, raised a total of $126 million [^7]), Udio appears to be faring well, as new features continue to roll out weekly, and articles are [written](https://www.tomsguide.com/ai/suno-vs-udio-7-prompts-to-find-the-best-ai-music-generator) ranking it as superior to it's direct competitor, Suno AI.
 ## Recommendations